Tony Ameneiro: Biography

 Known for his figurative work that often centres around references to art history, botany and landscape, Ameneiro works primarily in printmaking, etching, lithography, monotyping, painting, drawing.

 Ameneiro was the winner of the 2007 Fremantle Print Award.
-He has been twice selected as commissioned print-artist for the Print Council of Australia.
+More recently Ameneiro was the winner of the 2022 Swan Hill Print & Drawing Acquisitive (Print Award) He has been twice selected as commissioned print-artist for the Print Council of Australia.
 He has also been a three-time finalist in the Dobell Prize in 2003 2006 and 2012.